 Below I am going to show you how to share your wi-fi internet with an ethernet device using a raspberry pi.
-This is a simple task to get an ethernet only device online or in my case a host computer for a mesh network.
+This is a simple task to get an ethernet-only device online or in my case a host computer for a mesh network.

-sudo apt-get -y update; sudo apt-get -y upgrade; sudo reboot -r now
+sudo apt-get -y update; sudo apt-get -y upgrade; sudo reboot